sgwilym/talking-text/README.md

 - Slows down on specified elements so you can E-M-P-H-A-S-I-S-E things
 - Optionally makes little beep boop sounds as it types using the Web Audio API!
 With customisable 'voices'!

-talking-text was originally written for [this webcomic](http://gwil.co/peaches/tales/2.html).
+I originally made talking-text for [a webcomic of mine](http://gwil.co/peaches/tales/2.html).

 ## Usage